LidkeLab/matlab-instrument-control/@MIC_IMGSourceCamera/Readme.md

-# MIC_IMGSourceCamera: Matlab instument class for ImagingSource camera.
+# # MIC_IMGSourceCamera: Matlab instument class for ImagingSource camera.
+## Description
-Requires dll to be registered in MATLAB.
+It requires dll to be registered in MATLAB.
 TISImaq interfaces directly with the IMAQ Toolbox.
 This allows you to bring image data directly into MATLAB for analysis, visualization, and modelling.